 Becky Quigley, Program Coordinator.
 Becky is EGC’s first full-time staff member, serving as a Climate Corps Fellow assigned to Each Green Corner.
 Becky manages EGC’s on-the-ground operations, ranging from volunteer recruitment, training and management to site development and installation to site management and operations.

-Skyler Norse, Operations Manager.
+Skyler Nourse, Operations Manager.
 Skyler is responsible for understanding, analyzing, and optimizing program operations of EGC, including overseeing program finance and workflow functions to maximize program efficiency and impact.
 She works to standardize workflow processes to effectively scale the organization and creates workflow documentation and functional guides to support new team members onboarding and learning.
 She collaborates closely with our core team, interns, and volunteers to understand how to best provide resources and support for their success.
 She implements technological best practices to support daily operations and collects and analyzes feedback from other team members to implement continuous improvement measures.

 Cindy Ievers, Seedling Starter Program Lead.
 Cindy leads EGC’s Seedling Starter Program, wherein EGC grows thousands of seedlings throughout the year to plant in EGC gardens and distribute to other area school/community gardens and low-income neighborhoods.
 Cindy creates and delivers training materials and workshops throughout the year to educate both EGC volunteers and the general public about seedling starting, with workshops held in conjunction with local libraries.
 Cindy also preps and plants hundreds of seed trays throughout the year for distribution to volunteers, and manages transplanting and hardening off of seedlings in preparation of planting.
 She also provides advice and helps with seasonal planting plans, testing of new varieties, and assists with any troubleshooting problems that may arise.

-Karen Nierenburg, Development Advisor.
+Karen Nierenberg, Development Advisor.
 Karen advises the Director of Development about our ongoing projects, ranging from donor communications to grant applications.
 She has decades of non-profit experience and understands how to engage funders and establish meaningful relationships with members of the community.
 She meets weekly with the Director of Development, answering questions and providing feedback on current projects.
 She offers advice and suggestions to the Director of Development, who then decides which projects are priorities for the development team.
 Karen’s industry knowledge helps to inform EGC of best practices so that we can navigate the space more effectively as a new all volunteer organization.

 Lorraine Lew-White, Senior Garden Stewards Advisor.
 She oversees the senior gardens at The Villages sites.
 She visits the sites and provides feedback on the program that is then used to make changes and improvements within the program.
 She also maintains relationships with the senior garden stewards